mvolkmann/blog/src/ocaml.md

 For an alternative to Dream templates which doesn't having tooling support issues, see
 <a href="https://github.com/yawaramin/dream-html" target="_blank">dream-html</a>.

+## Jane Street Modules

+Jane Street created the modules `Base`, `Core_kernel`, and `Core`.
+The `Base` module is a minimal replacement for the OCaml standard library.
+The `Core_kernal` module extends `Base` and adds features.
+The `Core` module extends `Core_kernel` and adds UNIX APIs.

+To use the `Base` module, install it with `opam install base`.
+In source files that use it, add `open Base`.
+This causes all values from the standard library to be marked as deprecated.

 ## Converting OCaml to JavaScript